Cross-Impact of Order Flow Imbalance in Equity Markets

-Figure \ref{fig:freq_lasso_sec_int} presents the average cross-impact coefficients based on integrated OFIs, i.e. $\beta_{i,j}^{I} (j\neq i)$.
-Comparing with Figure \ref{fig:freq_lasso_sec}, the connections in Figure \ref{fig:freq_lasso_sec_int} are much weaker, implying that the cross-impact from stocks can be potentially explained by a stock's own multi-level OFIs, to a large extent.
+Figure \ref{fig:freq_lasso_sec_int} presents the network of cross-impact coefficients based on integrated OFIs, i.e. $\left[\beta_{i, j}^{I} \right]_{j \neq i}$.
+Compared with Figure \ref{fig:freq_lasso_sec}, the connections in Figure \ref{fig:freq_lasso_sec_int} are much weaker, implying that the cross-impact from stocks can be potentially explained by a stock's own multi-level OFIs, to a large extent.
 Note that there is only one connection from GOOGL to GOOG, as pointed out at the top of Figure \ref{fig:freq_lasso_sec_int}.
-This stems from the fact that both stock ticker symbols pertain to Alphabet (Google), therefore there exists a strong relation between them. {Our study also revealed that} OFIs of GOOGL have more influence on the returns of GOOG, not the other way around.
+This stems from the fact that both stock ticker symbols pertain to Alphabet (Google).
+Our study also reveals that OFIs of GOOGL have more influence on the returns of GOOG, not the other way around.
 The main reason might be that GOOGL shares have voting rights, while GOOG shares do not.

-In Figures \ref{fig:freq_lasso75_sec_int} and \ref{fig:freq_lasso25_sec_int}, we set lower threshold values (75-th / 25-th percentile of coefficients) {in order to promote more edges} in the networks based on integrated OFIs.
-More interestingly, we observed 4 connections in Figure \ref{fig:freq_lasso75_sec_int}.
-Except from bidirectional links between GOOGL and GOOG, there exists a one-way link from Cigna (CI) to Anthem (ANTM), and one-way link from Duke Energy (DUK) to NextEra Energy (NEE).
+In Figures \ref{fig:freq_lasso75_sec_int} and \ref{fig:freq_lasso25_sec_int}, we set lower threshold values (75-th, respectively, 25-th percentile of coefficients) {in order to promote more edges} in the networks based on integrated OFIs.
+Interestingly, we observe only four connections in Figure \ref{fig:freq_lasso75_sec_int}.
+Except from bidirectional links between GOOGL and GOOG, there exists a one-way link from Cigna (CI) to Anthem (ANTM), and another one-way link from Duke Energy (DUK) to NextEra Energy (NEE).
 Anthem announced to acquire Cigna in 2015.
 After a prolonged breakup, this merger finally failed in 2020.
 Therefore, it is unsurprising that the OFIs of Cigna can affect the price movements of Anthem.
-In terms of the second pair, NextEra was interested in acquiring Duke Energy, but Duke rebuffed the takeover in 2020.
+Conversely, Anthem's OFIs also have an impact on the price movements of Cigna, but to a lesser extent.
+Further research should be undertaken to investigate this phenomenon.
+In terms of the second pair, Duke Energy rebuffed NextEra's acquisition interest in 2020.
 Note that 2020 is not in our sample period.
-This indicates that some participants in the market may have noticed the special relationship between Duke Energy and NextEra Energy before this mega-merger was proposed.
+This finding hints that certain market participants may have noticed the special relationship between Duke Energy and NextEra Energy before this mega-merger was proposed.